-Our ovens need to be as dependable as we are in taking care of the family.
+Our ovens need to be as dependable as we are in caring for the family.
 So when your Electrolux oven won’t heat up, you want to get to the bottom of it fast.
 We have highlighted the most common issues for oven not heating to help you troubleshoot the problem.

-Try our troubleshooting guide that applies to Electrolux range ovens and wall ovens.
+Try our Electrolux oven troubleshooting guide that applies to Electrolux range ovens and wall ovens.

 1. Check for Incoming Power Issues

-If your oven isn’t heating up like it should, it could be deficient in power.
+If your oven isn’t heating up as it should, it could be deficient in power.
 These ovens require 240 volts of alternating current; significantly more than their gas ovens at 120 volts.

 Use a multimeter to test the wall socket to confirm the incoming power meets the 240-volt requirement.

 2. Clean the Oven Interior

 A lack of maintenance and proper cleaning is one of the most common causes of an Electrolux oven not heating properly.
 Using the self-cleaning cycle can cause even more problems, so follow these quick instructions for how to clean your oven interior.

 - Vacuum food particles & debris from the oven cavity.

 - Make a vinegar solution using 1 part vinegar and 1 part distilled water.